This page was printed on:

 Section 504 plan

 Section 504 of the Rehabilitation Act of 1973 allows you, together with your child’s school, to lay out a written plan that explains how the school will meet the individual needs of your child.
-A 504 plan makes sure a child who has a disability as deﬁned by law and goes to public school receives accommodations to help them be successful, participate safely and have the same access to education as other students.
+A 504 plan makes sure a child who has a disability as deﬁned by law and goes to public school receives accommodations to help them be successful, take part safely, and have the same access to education as other students.

 Accommodations could range from home tutoring to extra time to complete homework.
 The plan helps eliminate misunderstandings.
 If you are interested in exploring a 504 plan, contact your child’s teacher or school counselor.